gagin/gar_tool/README.md

 * **Parallel Processing with Checkpointing**: Process text files in parallel with automatic checkpointing, allowing for interruption and resumption.
 * **SQLite Database Storage**: Store results in an SQLite database for easy analysis and export.
 * **Test Labelling Capabilities**: Add run tags via command-line parameter to database entries during testing, allowing for comparison of different configurations and detailed analysis.
+* **Simplified Design**: Requires no complex LLM frameworks or Pydantic.
+Relies solely on Python and the `yaml` library (basic indentation knowledge needed).
+Prioritizes ease of use compared to feature-rich frameworks lacking ready-to-use solutions.

 ## <a id="conceptual-overview"></a>**Conceptual Overview: Generation Augmented Retrieval (GAR)**